Carreau/phd-dissertation/parts/part3.rst

 ..
 3

-To check for reproducibility and non-plastic deformation of the network after indentation, the indentation cycle can be reputed several time at a few seconds intervals.
+To check for reproducibility and non-plastic deformation of the network after indentation, the indentation cycle can be repeated several time at a few seconds intervals.
 As the network is constantly growing during the measurement, this also allow to check for the change of network properties due to actin polymerisation.